Questions about Encore.org and

 Other than through our Encore Fellowship program, Encore.org does not work with individual job-seekers.

-Under the Tools section of this website, you’ll see a page called ‘Find Your Encore.’
+Under the Resources section of this website, you’ll see a page called ‘For Encore Seekers.’
 That page will suggest ideas and resources, including The Encore Career Handbook, that may be helpful in your search.

 We also encourage you to connect with us on Facebook, Twitter and LinkedIn.
 Our social media channels are where those invested in the encore movement share their ideas and experiences, and often posts to jobs in the social sector.
 Our LinkedIn group is especially useful for those looking to move into encore careers.